jfabend/A2A_bidirectional/README.md

     participant DatabaseAgent
     participant CurrencyAgent

-    User->>HostAgent: "How many SSDs do we have and what is that in EUR?"
+    User->>HostAgent: "How many SSDs do we have left in the warehouse?
+What are 10 Euros in US dollars?"
     HostAgent->>DatabaseAgent: count_inventory("SSD")
     DatabaseAgent-->>HostAgent: "42"
-    HostAgent->>CurrencyAgent: convert(42, "USD", "EUR")
+    HostAgent->>CurrencyAgent: convert(10, "EUR", "USD")
-    CurrencyAgent-->>HostAgent: "38.18 EUR (demo rate)"
+    CurrencyAgent-->>HostAgent: "11 USD (demo rate)"
-    HostAgent-->>User: "42 units on stock ≙ 38.18 €"
+    HostAgent-->>User: "42 units on stock.
+And 10 Euros are 11 US dollars."
 ```

 ### 2. Dynamic agent registration